Do Florists Always Charge More For Wedding Flowers?

 And they also know what to expect from us before setting up an initial consultation.

 Frankly, when the decision was made to post our pricing information online, I had real concerns that it might have a negative effect on our wedding business.

-Actually, the opposite happened, especially after we added a calendar showing our available open dates, along with our consultation and booking requirements.
+The opposite happened after we added a calendar showing our available open dates, along with our consultation and booking requirements.

 It’s become a win-win situation for both our clients and our shop.

 If you’re getting married we invite you to check our wedding flower prices here.